ameekbhalla/website/content/home/accomplishments.md

 headless: true

 # Order that this section appears on the page.
-weight: 50
+weight: 60

-# Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
+# # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
-title: 'Accomplish&shy;ments'
+# title: 'Accomplish&shy;ments'
+title: 'Certifications'
 subtitle:

 # Date format